SineScire/LeChiffreCase/Manual.md

 #### Assembling the case
 1. Place the assembled switchplate in the top housing and set it face down, the gaskets should not fit snug in the top housing but there also should not be any sideways movement.
 2. Assemble the case by placing the bottom housing on the top housing and fasten the case using the eleven m3x6mm sockethead screws.
+3. Place the four rubber feet on the bottom housing
-3. The case is now assembled!
+4. The case is now assembled!
 Finish the build with your keycaps of choise and enjoy your keyboard!
 ![](https://github.com/SineScire/LeChiffreCase/blob/862077270cdd7fa47359196c6d010f793a45b591/Images/Angle.png)